 Throughout the movie, there are a few very bad puns thrown in, but I think they kind of add to the movie.
 The second installment of the first trilogy, Star Wars: Episode V – The Empire Strikes Back (1980), was actually rather dark.
 Rather than repeat that, they made this one not as dark, and added some puns to lighten it up a bit.
 I think it worked quite well.

-The bottom line: If you are a die-hard Batman & Robin (1997) fan, you may not appreciate what this movie is trying to do.
+The bottom line: If you are a die-hard Star Wars: Episode IV – A New Hope (1977) fan, you may not appreciate what this movie is trying to do.
 If you, like me, liked the first few, but also liked Spaceballs (1987), this movie is for you.

 You’ll laugh, groan, and be on the edge of your seat.
 Now that’s my kind of movie!